Certificate of Insurance (COI)

 This internal website is strictly for UCSF employees, please do not share this information with non-UCSF individuals.
 Please refer them to our public website at: healthriskmanagement.ucsf.edu

-2. UCSF COIs are provided through a company called Alliant (please click on the link for more details).
+• UCSF COIs are provided through a UCOP assigned company called Alliant (please click on the link for more details).

 A) Applying for a new Individual (Provider's) COI:

-4. Not sure who your UCSF department's COI Requestor(s) and Reviewer(s) are?
+2. Not sure who your UCSF department's COI Requestor(s) and Reviewer(s) are?
 Here is the link to those contacts: UCSF Department COI Requestors & Reviewers.
 Please note that each UCSF department has a designated COI Requestor(s) and Reviewer(s).
-Healthcare providers cannot access or request a COI; it can only be done by their department's COI Requestor(s).
+Healthcare providers should not request a COI; it can only be done by their department's COI Requestor(s).

 B) How to renew a Provider's COI: